Hammond leads North Texas against Grambling after 22-point outing - WTOP News

 Denton, Texas; Friday, 7 p.m.
 EST

-BOTTOM LINE: North Texas faces Grambling after Tiffany Hammond scored 22 points in North Texas’ 106-36 win over the Oklahoma Christian Eagles.
+BOTTOM LINE: North Texas faces Grambling after Tiffany Hammond scored 22 points in North Texas’ 106-36 victory over the Oklahoma Christian Eagles.

+North Texas finished 16-1 at home a season ago while going 25-9 overall.
+The Mean Green averaged 69.9 points per game while shooting 41.6% from the field and 29.2% from 3-point range last season.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.